 There are two types of explicit memory:

-- Episodic memory is the recall of life events, and includes autobiographical memory–for example, autobiographical information such as name, age, date of birth, childhood memories, and family relationships.
+- Episodic memory is the recall of life events and autobiographical knowledge.
+It includes information like your name, age, date of birth, childhood memories, and family relationships.

 Most types of information colloquially referred to as memories are examples of explicit memory.